-California Leadership-Access-Workforce (Cal LAW) was established in 2015 under the leadership of the State Bar of California’s Council on Access and Fairness (COAF) and with support from the Law School Admission Council (LSAC) to provide a clear educational pipeline for diverse students from high schools, community colleges, and four-year institutions into law schools or law-related careers.
+California Leadership-Access-Workforce (Cal LAW) was established under the leadership of the State Bar of California’s Council on Access and Fairness (COAF) and with support from the Law School Admission Council (LSAC) to provide a clear educational pipeline for diverse students from high schools, community colleges, and four-year institutions into law schools or law-related careers.
 In support of this goal, Cal LAW provides the foundational structure that connects, communicates, collaborates, and coordinates the programs essential to the educational pipeline for the students we serve.

 Member schools of Cal LAW include the Community College Pathway to Law School (formerly the 2+2+3) initiative with 29 California community colleges.
 Additionally, we serv e 23 high school law academies created under the California Partnership Academy model in a unique partnership between the State Bar of California and the California Department of Education (CDE).
 Started in 2011, high school law academies provide a 3-year curriculum starting in 10th grade with a focus on law and/or law-related careers and supported by the local legal community through advisory councils, mentoring, internships, classroom presentations, field trips, and other law-related activities.
 To round out the full academic journey, Cal LAW also includes 16 undergraduate universities and 14 ABA-accredited California law schools, resulting in an impactful educational pipeline into the legal profession.